fusionbox/django-widgy/docs/api/template-tags.rst

 .. function:: render(node)

 Renders a node.
-Use this in your ``render.html`` templates to render children.
+Use this in your ``render.html`` templates to render any node that isn't a root node.
+Under the hood, this template tag calls :meth:`Content.render <widgy.models.Content.render>` with the current context.
-It's a template tag only to be able to be able to pass the current context to :meth:`Content.render <widgy.models.Content.render>`

 Example: